Best VPN for Streaming in 2026: 10 Tools Ranked and Compared

 Pros:

-- 35,000+ servers is genuinely unmatched — nothing else is close
+- 35,000+ servers is unmatched — nothing else comes close

 - Court-verified no-logs policy carries real weight